RohanNagar/RohanNagar.github.io/_posts/2017-10-01-simple-facebook-oauth-using-sfauthenticationsession.md

 Let's go over this in more detail.
 After a user authenticates with Facebook, Facebook calls a redirect URL that you specifiy in order to redirect the user back to your application.
-When the URL is called, Facebook adds a few fragement parameters.
+When the URL is called, Facebook adds a few fragment parameters.
 For example, if your redirect URL is `fb470209193334943://authorize`, then the URL may be called like this: `fb470209193334943://authorize#access_token=9999`.
 In order to more easily extract the value of the `access_token` parameter, we use the function above.

-In the `getFragementParam()` function above, we first take the `fragement` of the URL and seperate it by the character `&`.
+In the `getFragmentParam()` function above, we first take the `fragment` of the URL and seperate it by the character `&`.
 Then, we iterate over each of these strings (which look like `key=value`) and seperate them by the character `=`.
 The `value` variable has two members, at index 0 is the key and at index 1 is the value.
-So after we get those split, we can simply check to see if `value[0]` is the fragement parameter that we are looking for, and if so, return `value[1]`.
+So after we get those split, we can simply check to see if `value[0]` is the fragment parameter that we are looking for, and if so, return `value[1]`.

 Now we're ready to write our OAuth code!
 First, we need to go to the class where we will kick off the OAuth flow